 B.S.E.
 Mechanical Engineering, U. of Michigan, 1995

-Status: Research Scientist, ITT AES, Colorado Springs
+Status: Research Scientist, Peraton, Colorado Springs

 Research Area: Computational Structural Mechanics